-Committee on Economic, Social and Cultural Rights Meets with National Human Rights Institutions and Civil Society from Bolivia and Nicaragua
+Committee on Economic, Social and Cultural Rights Meets with Non-governmental Organisations

-The Committee on Economic, Social and Cultural Rights this afternoon met with national human rights institutions and civil society organizations on the implementation of the International Covenant on Economic, Social and Cultural Rights in Bolivia and in Nicaragua, whose reports will be considered this week.
+The Committee on Economic, Social and Cultural Rights this afternoon met with non-governmental organisations that briefed the Committee on the implementation of the International Covenant on Economic, Social and Cultural Rights in Azerbaijan, and in Bosnia and Herzegovina, whose reports will be considered during the week.

-All the documents relating to the Committee’s work, including reports submitted by States parties, can be found at the session webpage.
+All the documents relating to the Committee’s work, including reports submitted by States parties, can be found at the session’s webpage.

 The webcast of the Committee’s public meetings can be accessed at http://webtv.un.org/.

-The Committee will next meet in public at 3 p.m. tomorrow, Tuesday 5 October, to begin its review of the third periodic report of Bolivia (E/C.12/BOL/3)
+The Committee will next meet in public at 10 a.m. on Tuesday, 28 September, to begin its review of the third periodic report of Kuwait (E/C.12/KWT/3).

 Speakers from civil society said that in Azerbaijan, there was no comprehensive anti-discrimination law.
 Lesbian, gay, bisexual and transgender people were scared for their lives and tried to avoid any interaction with any government bodies, even if it meant they had to suffer injustices.
 All foreign grants must be approved on the governmental level, leading civil society to remove mention of gay, lesbian or bisexual issues for fear of losing the grant.
 Homosexual relations were decriminalized, but there was no law to protect lesbian, gay, bisexual and transgender people from discrimination.
 There were some cases of people from Azerbaijan seeking refuge in European Union countries.
 People from the community had been trained on the international human rights system, and they were trying to seek justice at the international level.